-- Pull yoke clamp handle forward.

-- Remove socket head cap screw (B) on the underside of the voke.

-- of the yoke.

-3. Using the same allen wrench rotate the kingbolt (C) counterclockwise to tighten. - Replace the cap screw.
+- 1. Pull yoke clamp handle forward. - Remove socket head cap screw (B) on the underside of the yoke. - Using the same allen wrench rotate the kingbolt (C) counterclockwise to tighten. - 4.
+Replace the cap screw.

 Adjustment of Table Top Parallel to Arm